denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 While one second may seem like a small amount, we have now freed the CPU to do other work instead of checking the counter variable infinitely within a loop.
 Notice that the ``main()`` thread alternates between ``TIMED_WAITING`` and ``RUNNABLE`` when ``sleep()`` is entered and exited, respectively.

 How many times does the ``while()`` loop execute in this revised class?
-Still unknown!
-While polling does prevent the CPU from being overwhelmed with a potentially infinite loop, it does not guarantee when the loop will terminate.
+Still unknown! **==While polling does prevent the CPU from being overwhelmed with a potentially infinite loop, it does not guarantee when the loop will terminate==**.
 For example, the separate thread could be losing CPU time to a higher-priority process, resulting in multiple executions of the ``while()`` loop before it finishes.

 Another issue to be concerned about is the shared counter variable.
 What if one thread is reading the counter variable while another thread is writing it?
 The thread reading the shared variable may end up with an invalid or unexpected value.